-In a standard business plan with a standard executive summary, the first paragraph of your executive summary should generally include your business’s name, its location, what product or service you sell and the purpose of your plan.
+In a standard business plan with a standard executive summary, the first paragraph of your executive summary should generally include your business’s name, its location, what product or service you sell, and the purpose of your plan.

 Basically, the first paragraph is an introduction to what you—and your business plan—are all about.
-Another paragraph should highlight important points, such as projected sales and profits, unit sales, profitability and keys to success.
+Another paragraph should highlight important points, such as projected sales and profits, unit sales, profitability, and keys to success.
 Include the news you don’t want anyone to miss.
 This is a good place to put a highlights chart—a bar chart that shows sales, gross margin and profits (before interest and taxes) for the next three years.
 You should also cite and explain those numbers in the text.

 If you’re looking for investment or a loan, say so in your executive summary.
-Specify the amount required, and in the case of an investment, specify the percent of equity ownership offered in return.
-(Leave loan details out of the executive summary.)
+Specify the amount required, and in the case of an investment, specify the percent of equity ownership offered in return (leave loan details out of the executive summary).

 And if you’re shopping around for capital, your executive summary should be persuasive.
 Make your prospective investor want to keep reading; convince them to invest in your new business idea.
-The best way to do this is to include the seven key components of a pitch:

 An internal plan—such as an annual operations plan or a strategic plan—doesn’t have to be as formal with its executive summary.
 Make the purpose of the plan clear, and make sure the highlights are covered, but you don’t necessarily need to repeat the business location, your product or service description, your team’s biographies or other details.

-Never waste words in an executive summary.
+- Never waste words in an executive summary.
 Experts differ on how long an executive summary should be—some insist that it takes just a page or two, others recommend a more detailed summary, taking as much as ten pages, covering enough information to substitute for the plan itself—but although 50+ page business plans used to be common, investors and lenders these days expect a concise, focused plan.